Buy or Sell Castlight Health Inc. (CSLT) Stock Now | Don't Try to Be a Top Gun

 CSLT’s Market Performance

-CSLT stocks went up by 0.45% for the week, with a monthly jump of 1.83% and a quarterly performance of 42.31%, while its annual performance rate touched 93.04%.
-The volatility ratio for the week stands at 6.33% while the volatility levels for the past 30 days are set at 7.47% for Castlight Health Inc..
-The simple moving average for the period of the last 20 days is -3.94% for CSLT stocks with a simple moving average of 36.49% for the last 200 days.
+CSLT stocks went down by -1.31% for the week, with a monthly drop of -0.88% and a quarterly performance of 51.68%, while its annual performance rate touched 89.92%.
+The volatility ratio for the week stands at 5.66% while the volatility levels for the past 30 days are set at 7.56% for Castlight Health Inc..
+The simple moving average for the period of the last 20 days is -1.97% for CSLT stocks with a simple moving average of 37.02% for the last 200 days.

 Analysts’ Opinion of CSLT